Parthiv-M/news-website/README.md

 ## A News Website
 A news aggregator website where you can browse top headlines from around the world.
 [NewsAPI](https://newsapi.org/) was used as the API to fetch news from the internet.
-Find the website [here](http://theprotonnews.herokuapp.com)
+Find the v1 website [here](http://theprotonnews.herokuapp.com) and the updated v2 website [here](https://ourheadlines.herokuapp.com/)

 ## Tech Stack